+To fit a log linear model to the lineup data, we restrict to hierarchical models.
 Hierarchical models are those models in which an exclusion of a term implies the exclusion of all higher-order terms that would include that interaction that is excluded.
-By restricting to hierarchical models, we are able to determine the Maximum Likelihood estimates for the expected values of the cells in the contingency table using the Iterative Proportional Fitting algorithm.
-This procedure is guaranteed to converge to the unique set of MLE's, and we are also ensured accuracy to any given degree of the cell estimates.
+By restricting to hierarchical models, we are able to determine the maximum likelihood estimates (MLE) for the expected values of the cells in the contingency table.
+These estimates are found using the Iterative Proportional Fitting (IPF) algorithm.
+This procedure is guaranteed to converge to the unique set of maximum likelihood estimators, and we are also ensured accuracy to any given degree of the cell estimates.
 It is flexible enough that we can account for both fixed and random zeros to obtain a desired model.
 The algorithm is outlined for a three-dimensional table below.